yangyaochang/reactnd-project-myreads-starter/README.md

 #### Main Page

-In this application, the main page displays a list of "shelves", each of which contains a number of books.
+The main page displays a list of "shelves", each of which contains a number of books.
 The three shelves are:

 * Currently Reading
 * Want to Read
 * Read

-Each book has a control that lets users select the shelf for that book, moving a book to another shelf.
+Each book has a control, leting users select the shelf for that book, moving a book to another shelf.
+The control appears when users hover over books and the color of the control changes while hovering over it.

 #### Search Page

-The main page also has a link to `/search`, a search page that allows users to find books to add to their library.
+The main page has a link to `/search` page, allowing users to find books to add to their library.

 The search page has a text input that may be used to find books.
 As the value of the text input changes, the books that match that query are displayed on the page, along with a control that lets users add the book to their library.

 ## Backend

 All books in this project are called from a backend API.
 It uses a fixed set of cached search results and is limited to a particular set of search terms.
+"No Results Found" will be shown if there isn't any matched result

 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Create React App
+## Reference

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project is one of my learning outcomes of [Udacity's React Developer Nanodegree Program](https://www.udacity.com/course/react-nanodegree--nd019)